-The Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, NHS England, Health Education England (HEE) and NHS England and NHS Improvement (NHSEI) and the Department of Health to discuss and debate the development and implementation of the workforce implications of policy.
+The national Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, NHS England, Health Education England (HEE) and NHS England and NHS Improvement (NHSEI) and the Department of Health to discuss and debate the development and implementation of the workforce implications of policy.

 The primary aims of the national SPF are to: